-It takes just 15 minutes to make a vibrant, Fresh Tomato Sauce — you’ll never go back to cans or jars again!
+It takes just 15 minutes to make a vibrant, healthy, fresh tomato sauce — make this simple tomato sauce once and you’ll never go back to cans or jars again!

 Here’s a dirty little secret that all those Italian grandmothers don’t want you to know.
 You can make fresh tomato sauce that’s really really incredible in just a few minutes.
 But you need to make it in the summer, with good ripe tomatoes.
 It’s super easy and super good.
 If anyone tries to tell you you must peel the tomatoes, or take the seeds out, or simmer it all day, tell them, nicely, to mind their own beeswax.